Carnivore Diet Grocery List | 10 Foods

 Rice and Pasta

-As appealing as pasta and meatballs sound, it’s not a proper meal for you if you’re on a zero-carb diet.
+As appealing as pasta and meatballs sound, it’s not a proper meal if you’re on a zero-carb diet.
 The entire dry weight of spaghetti is rich in carbs, and rice is no different.

 If it’s a couple of weeks before day one of your zero-carb diet, start cutting off plant foods because it will help your body adapt better to your imminent carnivorous diet.